-Software development budget.
-Why initial and final costs don’t coincide?
+Planning software development budget.
+Why initial and final costs do not coincide?

 So, you’ve decided to build a rich-functional mobile app, create a complex web platform or integrate a CRM system in your company.
 After a long-lasting search for a suitable software development company, discussions of agreement’s conditions, and scope of work the budget is finally approved.

 However, despite a lot of time and efforts goes into budget calculations, most software development projects go beyond planned expenditures.
 There are many factors for that, so in this post, we’ll get insight into the reasons for budget underestimation and provide you with some tips to avoid it.

 To start with, we’d like to provide a bit of illustration of budget issues.
 Panorama Consulting Solutions company made research: they considered the development of ERP systems and published statistics of when the end budget exceeded/matched the initial, and when it was decided to reduce expenses and make budget lower.

 ERP system development.
 Correspondence of initial and final budgets

 Why the initial cost of a software development project doesn’t coincide with the final